Achievable logoAchievable logo

 The stock market

-Other offerings may occur after a security is issued in the primary market and begins trading in the secondary market.
-A follow-on offering, essentially “IPO part II” (or part III, IV, etc.) and also known as an additional public offering (APO), involves the issuer offering more shares in the primary market after the IPO.
-In most scenarios, issuers do not sell all possible shares in their IPO.
-This allows more shares to be sold and more capital to be raised in the future.
+Other offerings can happen after a security is issued in the primary market and begins trading in the secondary market.
+A follow-on offering - essentially “IPO part II” (or part III, IV, etc.) - is also called an additional public offering (APO).
+In a follow-on offering, the issuer sells additional shares in the primary market after the IPO.
+In many cases, issuers don’t sell all possible shares in the IPO, which leaves room to sell more shares and raise more capital later.

-A secondary offering can also occur, which may not involve the issuer.
-Instead, large shareholders offer shares they obtained from the issuer.
-These are often officers or directors of the issuer that accumulated shares through their employment.
+A secondary offering can also occur, and it may not involve the issuer.
+Instead, large shareholders sell shares they already own.
+These sellers are often officers or directors who accumulated shares through their employment.

-Let’s explore an issuer that’s been involved in all the transactions discussed above.
-Meta Platforms, Inc. (ticker: META), formerly known as Facebook, initially launched as a company in 2003.
-After gaining some success and raising money from private investors, the company raised $16 billion from investors in its 2012 IPO.
+Let’s look at an issuer that has been involved in all the transactions discussed above.
+Meta Platforms, Inc. (ticker: META), formerly known as Facebook, launched in 2003.
+After gaining traction and raising money from private investors, the company raised $16 billion in its 2012 IPO.
 After the IPO, the stock began trading in the secondary market on the NASDAQ exchange (we’ll learn more about exchanges in a future chapter).
-Roughly a year after its IPO, the company performed its first follow-on offering, raising roughly an additional $1.5 billion.
-A secondary offering occurred simultaneously as Mark Zuckerberg (CEO of Meta) sold over $2 billion of stock he personally owned.
+Roughly a year later, the company completed its first follow-on offering, raising about $1.5 billion more.
+A secondary offering occurred at the same time, as Mark Zuckerberg (CEO of Meta) sold over $2 billion of stock that he personally owned.

 Key points